JS-DevTools/ono/README.md

 Custom Error Classes
 -----------------------------
+There are two ways to use Ono with your own custom error classes.
+Which one you choose depends on what parameters your custom error class accepts, and whether you'd prefer to use `ono.myError()` syntax or `new MyError()` syntax.

+### Option 1: Standard Errors
 Ono has built-in support for all of [the built-in JavaScript Error types](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error#Error_types).
 For example, you can use `ono.reference()` to create a `ReferenceError`, or `ono.syntax()` to create a `SyntaxError`.

-In addition to the built-in types, you can also create Ono methods for your own custom error classes.
+All of these built-in JavaScript Error types accept a single parameter: the error message string.
+If your own error classes also work this way, then you can create Ono methods for your custom error classes.
+Here's an example:

 ```javascript
 const { ono, Ono } = require("@jsdevtools/ono");